List of MNL48 members

 MNL48 is a Filipino girl group formed in 2018 as a sister group of the Japanese idol group AKB48.
 The 1st generation members have been selected through live auditions in a noontime show It's Showtime.
 On May 2, 2018, they formed the current 3 teams (Team MII, Team NIV, and Team L).
 As of May 2021, The group consists of 45 members.
 Among these members are the Kenkyuusei (研究生) or Research Students.

-Members that left the group are considered "graduates" and sometimes given a special graduation show or graduation concert.
-There are also cases where a member resigns, dismissed, or get terminated.
+Members leaving the group are considered "graduates" and are sometimes given a special graduation show or graduation concert.
+There are also cases where a member resigns, is dismissed, or gets terminated.

-The First Generation Center Shekinah Arzaga of Team MII is the current overall captain of MNL48, after replacing the first captain, Alice Margarita De Leon on March 17, 2021.
+Jamie Alberto and Dana Brual are the current overall captains of MNL48, after Jamie replaced Jem Caldejon on April 26, 2025 and Dana being announced as the co-captain on October 11, 2025.

 Overview

-MNL48 consists of 28 official members.
-On December 15, 2022 at their MNL48 Christmas Concert, they announced of dissolution of teams, they separated by generations instead.
-In between, they were grouped into three teams.
+MNL48 consists of 27 official members.
+On December 15, 2022, during their MNL48 Christmas Concert, they announced the dissolution of teams and instead grouped members by generations.
+Previously, they were divided into three teams.
 The teams were: